 Your heart is arguably the most important muscle in your body, and may be put at risk by the unhelpful behaviors related to anorexia nervosa.

-If you or a loved one have experienced any signs or symptoms of AN, you should speak with a doctor.
-Seeking help as soon as possible is important for limiting the potential heart damage that can be done by the condition.
+If you or a loved one has experienced any signs or symptoms of AN, you should speak with a doctor.
+Seeking help as soon as possible is important for limiting the potential heart damage caused by the condition.

 But it’s important to remember that recovery is always possible, even after some heart damage has appeared.
 When it comes to seeking treatment for anorexia nervosa, it’s never too late.